-Tek® screws, which are self-tapping fasteners, have a very small carving at the end of its tip called a drill bit.
-This particular product is very popular since it is basically a self drilling product cutting back on the number of steps necessary to complete projects by eliminating the need to pre-drill.hese screws are meant for metal to metal applications only with the exception of the reamer tek® screw which is designed exclusively for a WOOD to METAL application.
+Which are self-tapping fasteners, or self-drilling screws, have a very small carving at the end of their tip, called a drill bit.
+These screws are very popular since they eliminate the need to pre-drill, which cuts back on the number of steps necessary to complete projects.
+These screws are meant for metal to metal applications only, with the exception of the reamer Tek screw which is designed exclusively for a wood to metal application.

 These screws come in varying sizes.
-In the case of hex head tek® screws, check our our video to help you understand how to determine the size of screws based simply on the size of the hex head plus other additional information.
-Self-drilling screws, tek® screws, are available in a variety of shank diameters and lengths as well as head styles.
+In the case of hex head tek screws, check out our video to help you understand how to determine the size of screws based simply on the size of the hex head plus other additional information.
+Self-drilling screws are available in a variety of shank diameters and lengths as well as head styles.
 Depending upon the type of work you are using them will dictate which type you need to complete your project.

-Two of the most common types of head syles on tek® screws that you will find on the market are the hex washer head and modified truss.
+Two of the most common types of head styles on tek screws that you will find on the market are the hex washer head and modified truss.
 Flathead screws are used when you need a flush surface.
-The hex drive is the preferred drive of most contractors doing heavy duty metal installations.
+The hex drive is the preferred drive of most contractors doing heavy-duty metal installations.
 Other than that, all other styles of heads on self-drilling screws generally have a Phillips drive although square drive is becoming more and more desired.
-Reamer tek® screws, self-drilling screws with wings, are the ultimate wood to metal screws.
+Reamer tek screws, self-drilling screws with wings, are the ultimate wood to metal screws.

 The values listed above are averages achieved under laboratory conditions and imply no warranty.
 Appropriate safety factors should be applied to these values for design purposes.